 - Better structured content that allows discovery, engagement, and conversion

-- What were once online static PDF resources are now interactive high-value resources and freemium content which bring value to the audience while capturing leads in the process
+- What was once online static PDF resources are now interactive high-value resources and freemium content which bring value to the audience while capturing leads in the process

 - Allows greater flexibility to accurately create pages and target content easily.
 The old website was unpredictable and unmanageable with how information was presented and didn’t provide enough modes

-- Ability to integrate forms in a number of ways to improved lead capture
+- Ability to integrate forms in a number of ways to improve lead capture

-- Project design and development collaboration was key.
+- Project design and development collaboration were key.
 Everyone wanted to create the best possible outcome and was willing to work for it – this is rare!

 - Increased pages/sessions